Horseback riding in the Methow Valley, WA.

 On Your Mind

 True or true: your brain is still developing into your 20s?
 It’s true.
-Using marijuana while your brain is growing can change its chemistry and have lasting effects on your learning and intelligence.
+Using marijuana while your brain is growing can change its chemistry by interfering with its ability to make connections that have lasting effects on your learning and intelligence.

 In a Mood

 Some people see marijuana as a way to relieve their anxiety, depression, or stress.
-But none of these qualify for medical marijuana treatment.
-In fact, marijuana can actually amplify those feelings.
-And get in the way of your hustle.
-Bringing down your motivation and making you less interested in the things you love.
+But none of these conditions qualify for medical marijuana treatment.
+In fact, marijuana can actually amplify these feelings and interfere with sleep.
+And it can lower your motivation and make you less interested in the things you love.

 Studies also suggest a link between marijuana and psychosis.